 Close by Paleochora there are areas of exceptional natural beauty and environmental value which you can visit, such as the Gorge of Samaria, the Gorge of Agia Irini, and the small Gorge of Anydri-Gianiskari.
 Other beautiful areas are, the Island of Gavdos, the beach at Elafonisi, the district of Koundoura, and picturesque villages inland like Voutas, Anydri and Azogyres.

-Beaches around Paleochora: Beach Pachia, Ammos Beach, Halikia Beach, and Gianiskari Beach
+Beaches around Paleochora: Pachia Ammos beach, Halikia beach, and Gianiskari beach

 You can also see archaeological sights on the way to Paleochora like the ancient Byzantine churches of Kantanos and Plemeniana, villages like Asfentiles, Prodromi and Spaniakos.
 Also very interesting is the Monastery of Chrysoskalitissa near Elafonisi and the archeological sites of Lissos and Kadros.

 Daily ferries connect Paleochora with Sougia, Agia Roumeli, Hora Sfakion, Elafonisi and there are regular ferry trips to Gavdos.
-In the evening roads of Paleochora are closed to the vehicles, to provide people with a place to walk, buy, eat and enjoy the exceptional night life of the town.
+In the evening roads of Paleochora are closed to all motorized vehicles, to provide people with a place to walk, buy, eat and enjoy the exceptional night life of the town.

 The caves of the area are: Zoures in Azogires, Ligias, Sapouna in Rodovani village, Xotospiliaro, Nerospilie and Thafto in Koustogerako village, Dissea’s, Halaro and Stalihtra in Temenia village, Bitoro’s and Sfadahtospilio in Kabanos village as well as 13 caves in Agia Irini gorge.